danieldunderfelt/danieldunderfelt.github.io/_posts/2015-05-02-getting-rid-of-ruby.md

 Globbing.
 Generally discouraged with styles, but oh so useful.
 If you are confronted with a large set of styles that use globbing extensively, and you don't feel like writing out all the imports by hand when you switch to Libsass, you'll be glad to hear that I've got a solution.
 It's not **quite** the same as the widely-used [sass-globbing](https://github.com/chriseppstein/sass-globbing) library that you probably have in your Ruby Sass-based project, but it is kinda cool.

-I searched and searched for a gulp plugin that would accomplish the same, but only found [this](https://github.com/jsahlen/gulp-css-globbing).
+I searched high and low for a gulp plugin that would accomplish the same, but only found [this](https://github.com/jsahlen/gulp-css-globbing).
 It promises much, but as hard as I tried, I couldn't get it to work.
 Oh well.
 There's also a [plugin for Grunt](https://github.com/DennisBecker/grunt-sass-globbing), but I use Gulp and I don't want to mix them.

 Then I found [this blog post](http://nateeagle.com/2014/05/22/sass-directory-imports-with-gulp/).
-Nate Eagle, you deserve a truckload of thanks.
-Read that blog post for the particulars, but the gist is this gulp task:
+Read that blog post for the particulars, but the gist is this gulp task.
+Here's that `glob` package we installed earlier put to good use:

 {% include code_caption.html text="gulpfile.js" %}